Working the Enquiry: Jeopardy Amendments: Appeals

 You should not however attempt to settle the appeal until after the enquiry is completed.

-The taxpayer cannot request a review or appeal to the tribunal during an enquiry in respect of the jeopardy amendment itself.
+The taxpayer cannot request a review or appeal to the tribunal during an enquiry in respect of the jeopardy amendment itself until the matters to which the jeopardy amendment relate are closed by a partial or final closure notice.
 The can however appeal to the tribunal if they disagree with your decision about any postponement application they may make.

 You should bear in mind that the taxpayer does not have to apply for postponement at the same time as they appeal against the amendment.
 You cannot however accept a postponement application if there is no related appeal.